eirikt/plain-functional/README.md

 [Javadoc](https://plain-functional-javadoc.vercel.app)

-Includes all library documentation for the time being.
+The Javadoc is all there is of documentation for the time being.

 ---